ibizaman/ibizaman/README.md

 I’m a software engineer advocate of Self Hosting and Data Sovereignty.
-I am soecifically focused on how to improve long term maintainability of software and hardware.
+I am specifically focused on how to improve long term maintainability of software and hardware.
 I work on [Self Host Blocks](https://github.com/ibizaman/selfhostblocks) and [Skatabox](https://github.com/ibizaman/skatabox) to lower the bar of entry to these domains.

 I am also interested in distributed programming and declarative infrastructure as well as IoT electronics and smart home projects.